-C. RE C. RESTORATION OF ACROSS-THE-BOARD REDUCTIONSCATEGORICAL PROGRAMS Item Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 6110-230-0001 CDE May Revision Finance Letter: Categorical Programs in Block Grant (Issue 001) Increases categorical funding by \$567,066,000 to restore funding associated with across-the-board reductions for categorical programs included in Education Block Grant proposed by the Governor's January 10 Budget.
+C. R C. RESTORATION OF ACROSS-THE-BOARD REDUCTIONSCATEGORICAL PROGRAMS ltem Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 6110-230-0001 CDE May Revision Finance Letter: Categorical Programs in Block Grant (Issue 001) Increases categorical funding by \$567,066,000 to restore funding associated with across-the-board reductions for categorical programs included in Education Block Grant proposed by the Governor's January 10 Budget.
 Approve May Revision 6110-137-0001 CDE May Revision Finance Letter: Math and Reading Professional Development Program (Issue 259) Increases funding by \$3,798,000 to reflect restoration of across-the-board reductions.
 Approve May Revision 6110-280-0001 CDE May Revision Finance Letter: Angel Gate Academy (Issue 013) Increases funding by \$22,000 to reflect restoration of across-the-board reductions.
-Approve May Revision 6110-230-0001 CDE May Revision Finance Letter: Charter Schools Facilities Grants and ROC/P Property Tax.
-(Issue 002) Increases funding by \$16,324,000 to restore \$4,334,000 to the Charter School Facilities Grant and \$11,990,000 to the ROC/P Property Tax Offset, ,which were both included in the block grant.
+Approve May Revision 6110-230-0001 CDE May RevisionFinance Letter:Charter SchoolsFacilities Grants andROC/P Property Tax.(Issue 002) Increases funding by \$16,324,000 to restore \$4,334,000 to the Charter School Facilities Grant and \$11,990,000 to the ROC/P Property Tax Offset, ,which were both included in the block grant.
 Approve May Revision

-C. RE C. RESTORATION OF ACROSS-THE-BOARD REDUCTIONSCATEGORICAL PROGRAMS Item Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 6110-107-0001 CDE May Revision Finance Letter: County Office of Education Fiscal Oversight (Issue 052) and Management Assistance Team Amend May Revision to provide additional \$418,000 to restore funding for the Ed-Data Website.
-BBL 418,000 6110-123-0001 CDE May Revision Finance Letter: Accountability Programs (Issue 210) Increases funding for the Immediate Intervention/Underperforming Schools Program, the High Priority Schools Grant Program and funding for sanctions by \$42,517,000 to restore funding associated with across-the-board reductions in the Governor's January 10 Budget.
-Approve May Revision 6110-140-0001 CDE May Revision Finance Letter: California School Information Services (Issue 261 and 262) Increases funding for the California School Information Services (CSIS) program by \$823,000 to restore across the-board reductions in the Governor's January 10 Budget.
+C. R C. RESTORATION OF ACROSS-THE-BOARD REDUCTIONSCATEGORICAL PROGRAMS Item Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 6110-107-0001 CDE May Revision Finance Letter: County Office of Education Fiscal Oversight (Issue 052) Increases funding for the Fiscal Crisis and Management Assistance Team (FCMAT) program by \$912,000 to restore funding associated with across- the-board reductions in the Governor's January 10 Budget.
+Restores associated BBL.
+Amend May Revision to provide additional \$418,000 to restore funding for the Ed-Data Website.
+BBL 418,000 6110-123-0001 CDE May Revision Finance Letter: Accountability Programs (Issue 210) Increases funding for the Immediate Intervention/Underperforming Schools Program, the High Priority Schools Grant Program and funding for sanctions by \$42,517,000 to restore funding associated with across-the- board reductions in the Governor's January 10 Budget.
+Approve May Revision 6110-140-0001 CDE May Revision Finance Letter: California School Information Services (Issue 261 and 262) Increases funding for the California School Information Services (CSIS) program by \$823,000 to restore across- the-board reductions in the Governor's January 10 Budget.
 Approve May Revision 6110-200-0001 CDE May Revision Finance Letter: Healthy Start Program (Issue 011) Restores item for the Healthy Start Program and provides \$2,000,000 in local assistance funds for the program.
 Reinstates associated BBL language.
 Approve May Revision BBL

-C. R C. RESTORATION OF ACROSS-THE-BOARD REDUCTIONSCATEGORICAL PROGRAMS ltem Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 6110-224-0001 CDE May Revision Finance Letter: Year Round School Grant Program (Issue 127 and 128) Increases funding by \$27,871,000 to rescind the proposal to phase-out the Year Round School Program over four years and to make across-the-board reductions.
-Restores funding to 2002-03 level.
+C. R ESTORATION OF A CROSS-THE-BOARD REDUC TIONSCATEGORICAL PROGRAMS Item Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 6110-224-0001 CDE May Revision Finance Letter: Year Round School Grant Program (Issue 127 and 128) Increases funding by \$27,871,000 to rescind the proposal to phase-out the Year Round School Program over four years and to make across-the-board reductions.
+Restores funding to 2002- 03 level.
 Approve May Revision 6110-234-0001 CDE May Revision Finance Letter: K-3 Class Size Reduction Program (Issue 125) Increases funding by \$179,686,000 to rescind the across-the-board reductions to the K-3 Class Size Reduction Program.
 Deletes BBL that would reduce per-pupil funding rates to conform to available funds.
-Approve May Revision 6110-295-0001 CDE May Revision Finance Letter: State Mandated Local Programs (Issue 003) Increases funding by \$15,019,000 for State Mandated Local Programs.
+6110-295-0001 CDE May Revision Finance Letter: State Mandated Local Programs (Issue 003) Increases funding by \$15,019,000 for State Mandated Local Programs.
 Approve May Revision